atinfo/awesome-test-automation/kotlin-test-automation.md

 - frameworks and wrappers
     * [Balin](https://github.com/EPadronU/balin) - Balin is a browser automation library for Kotlin.
 It's basically a Selenium-WebDriver wrapper library inspired by Geb.
     * [SeleniumBuilder](https://github.com/qwertukg/SeleniumBuilder) - Kotlin DSL for Selenium 2.0.
 Provide a possibility to write tests in Kotlin type-safe builders style
+    * [kirk](https://github.com/SergeyPirogov/kirk) - Kirk is a browser automation library for Kotlin.
+It's basically a Selenium-WebDriver wrapper library inspired by Selenide and Geb.

 ## Editors, IDE, consoles